 The level of SEN Support required will be determined by individual need.
-For some learners, in some schools and settings, if the plans put in place at the previous stage are not having sufficient impact on pupil progress or ability to learn, consideration may be given to coproducing a pupil passport or profile.
+For some learners, if the plans put in place at the previous stage are not having sufficient impact on pupil progress or ability to learn, consideration may be given to coproducing a pupil passport or profile.